retaildevcrews/ngsa/README.md

 The NGSA solution is a combination of a Kubernetes based infrastructure and a `Platform Validation Application`.

-To that end we suggest that you follow these steps to get started:
+We suggest that you follow these steps to get started:

 1. [Run the app locally](./NewApp/ngsa-csharp)
 2. [Setup local Dev Cluster](./IaC/DevCluster)